nsd.conf(5) nsd 4.12.0 nsd.conf(5)

 File from which the secrets are read used in DNS Cookie calcula-

-The content of this file must be manipulated with the
+The content of the cookie secret file must be manipulated with

 tls-service-key: <filename>